About the Memory Hub

 A place for statewide impact

-In the Memory Hub's Zoom Room, state-of-the-art videoconferencing technology supports and equips a statewide network of dementia practitioners.
+State-of-the-art videoconferencing technology supports and equips a statewide network of dementia practitioners in the ECHO Dementia program.

 While a variety of memory loss programs and initiatives thrive in urban areas like Seattle, people with memory loss and their families in other parts of the state regularly ask, “what about us?”
 The Memory Hub aims to change that.
 While serving people and families locally, the Memory Hub simultaneously equips communities across the state to become more dementia-friendly.